Systemic-Labs/Perfect-Stack/README.md

 ## [The Web - status summary](#the-web-status-summary)
-The web eco-system was originally made to communicate with text or data, it later evolved to present simple graphics and images.
+The web was originally made to communicate with text and data, it later evolved to present simple graphics and images.
-Afterwards hardware specs advanced, offering high performance and capacity, smartphones appeared, online use-cases and services.
+Hardware advancements in performance and capacity, plus emerging smartphones and social networks caused web based online services go mainstream in network communications, it progressed fast and competes with native platforms.
-Therefore all these things affected the web status which became more complex and confusing in the last decade due to workarounds and fixes to support new features by vendor prefixes, 3rd party libs, tools and frameworks to achieve functional demands of dev/user/market.
-The slow adoption of new trends was caused by issues with backward compatibility of existing sites and old systems while native mobile and desktop platforms had all breaking changes required once a while.
-By the mean time all these 3rd party libraries, vendor prefixes and frameworks were made to solve/patch the issue and provide features that didn't exist in web standards yet.
+The sudden progress pace in contrast with the concept of keeping it backward compatible with legacy standards, caused some complexity and confusion in the last decade due to workarounds to support new features by vendor prefixes, various 3rd party libs, tools and frameworks to achieve demands of dev/user/market.
+The slow adoption of new trends was caused by issues with backward compatibility of existing sites and old systems while native mobile and desktop platforms had all breaking changes at once to support new hardware.
+By then 3rd party libs, prefixes and frameworks... were made to solve/patch the issue and provide features that didn't exist in web standards yet.

-Good news, the new web standards are available, evolved and solved issues and included the most wanted features, furthermore Frameworks evolved and new Web APIs provide functionality and access to new technologies.
-Therefore with much flexibility and compatibility Web can now compete with native desktop and mobile platforms.
+Good news, the new web standards and innovations, improved the situation, furthermore Frameworks evolved and matured including new Web APIs to provide functionality and access to new technologies.
+Therefore with much flexibility, compatibility and openness, Web eco-system can now compete with native desktop and mobile platforms.

-In summary use the main platform itself whenever you can! some of the old prefixes, 3rd party libs,... are not required anymore...(as explained above) If you are new dev or refreshing your knowledge, be up to date and follow new trends and best practices of time being, not the past... unless required or there is no alternative.
-The recommended trends mentioned here were handpicked by checking reviews comparison, personal experiments, and what top professionals are using.
+Whenever learning something new, adopt the new web standards and best practices, some of the old prefixes, 3rd party libs,... are not required anymore...(as explained above) unless required or there is no alternative.
+The recommended trends mentioned here were handpicked by checking reviews comparison, personal experiments, and by looking into new trends top professionals adopt.
 ***

 ### [New developer or decision maker?](#new-developer-or-decision-make?)